gdepeute/dae.notes/cust.iqgeo.md

 - Interested in Japan primary, US secondary
 - GIS product for network installers, map view for planning, designing, implementing, servicing network infrastructure

+# IQGeo call on 5/11/23 - MDove was NOT in attendance

+Cristian introduced the IQGeo partner manager, Jason Burger.

+Christian then explained that NESIC has a customer with 800 ships that wants to use DAE.
+NESIC has a demo planned with them in mid June.
+He was not ready to disclose the name of the customer.
+Hitomi will be the contact for coordinating the demo and she will reach out to us as they develop the demo.
+Christian mentioned that NESIC and their customer will probably want to do an extended POC.
+He said that he will work to minimize that and we told him that we charge for extended POCs.
+He agreed and said in Japan that won't be a problem.
+We agreed to start working on the contracts, so we can have everything in place if the customer wants to move forward.
+If this goes well, NESIC will be a reseller for DAE in the international market.
+They are still considering the domestic market.
+It also sounded like there could still be an opportunity for IQGeo to embed our data as well.
+We pushed for forecasts and more detail, but this is all Christian is giving up right now.

 ## Calls